Housing options when separating

-Your options to consider when separating from a partner when you are deciding to stay or leave the home you shared.
+When separating from a partner there are things to consider before deciding to stay or leave the home you shared.

 There are issues to consider when separating from a partner and are deciding to stay or leave the home you shared.
-When you and your partner separate, your rights to stay in, leave or sell the home depend on your relationship status, whether there has been abuse in the relationship and whether you rent or own the home.
+When you and your partner separate, your rights to stay in or leave the home depend on your relationship status, whether there has been abuse in the relationship and whether you rent or own the home.

-If you are not married or not in a civil partnership, you generally do not have a right to live in the home unless you are an owner or are on the rental tenancy agreement.
+If you are not married or not in a civil partnership, you generally do not have a right to live in the home unless you are an owner or are on the tenancy agreement if you rent.